marknotfound/django-nextjs-starter/README.md

 ## Docker
 `docker-compose.yml` defines all of the backend services.
 You may comment out or remove services which aren't needed.
 It is preconfigured with Postgres, Redis, and Celery which is a fairly standard Django stack.

 The `backend/Dockerfile` is used for the `backend` and `celery` services.
-It is, in my opinion, suitable for production use.
+It is, in my opinion, suitable for production use, but open a pull request if something looks off.

+## Deploying
+This repo is generally unopinionated on deploying.
+For Next.js, I like Vercel.
+For Django, I like Railway.
+It is up to you how you want to deploy.
+The backend uses `DATABASE_URL` and `REDIS_URL` environment variables which are commonly used in PaaS offerings.